Rockaway Township, New Jersey: Sports

-In 2011, the North Jersey Lakers began play in the Eastern Basketball Alliance, a semi-professional men's winter basketball league.
+In 2011, the North Jersey Lakers began playing in the Eastern Basketball Alliance, a now-defunct semi-professional men's winter basketball league.

 Government

 Local government

 Rockaway Township is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council system of municipal government (Plan F), implemented based on the recommendations of a Charter Study Commission as of January 1, 1968.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the Township Council.
-The Mayor is directly elected by the voters.
-The Township Council is comprised of nine members, with one member elected from each of six wards and three elected on an at-large basis.
+The governing body is comprised of the mayor and the township council.
+The mayor is directly elected by the voters.
+The township council is comprised of nine members, with one member elected from each of six wards and three elected on an at-large basis.
 The members of the governing body are elected to staggered four-year terms of office on a partisan basis in odd-numbered years as part of the November general election, with the six ward seats up for vote together and then the three at-large and the mayoral seat up for vote together two years later.

-As of 2023, the Mayor of Rockaway Township is Republican Joseph Jackson, who was appointed to serve a term of office expiring December 31, 2023.
-Members of the Township Council are Council President Council President Howard Kritz (R, 2023; At-large),Council Vice President Jonathan Sackett (D, 2025; Ward 4), Douglas Brookes (R, 2025; Ward 3), Rachel Brookes (R, 2025; Ward 6), Emanuel "Manny" Friedlander (D, 2025; Ward 5), Mary Noon (R, 2025; Ward 1), John J. Quinn Jr. (R, 2025; Ward 2), Adam Salberg (R, 2023; At-large) and Pawel Wojtowicz (R, 2023; At-large - appointed to serve an unexpired term).
+As of 2023, the Mayor of Rockaway Township is Republican Joseph Jackson, who was elected to serve the balance of a term of office expiring December 31, 2023.
+Members of the Township Council are Council President Howard Kritz (R, 2023; At-large), Council Vice President John J. Quinn Jr. (R, 2025; Ward 2), Douglas Brookes (R, 2025; Ward 3), Rachel Brookes (R, 2025; Ward 6), Emanuel "Manny" Friedlander (D, 2025; Ward 5), Mary Noon (R, 2025; Ward 1), Jonathan Sackett (D, 2025; Ward 4), Adam Salberg (R, 2023; At-large) and Pawel Wojtowicz (R, 2023; At-large - elected to serve an unexpired term).

 In January 2022, Joseph Jackson was selected as mayor following the resignation of Michael Puzio from the term expiring in December 2023.
-In March 2022, Pawel Wojtowicz was appointed to fill Jackson's vacated at-large council seat, also expiring in December 2023, Jackson and Wojtowicz will serve on an interim basis until the November 2022 general election when voters will choose successors to serve the balance of the term of office for both seats.
+In March 2022, Pawel Wojtowicz was appointed to fill Jackson's vacated at-large council seat, also expiring in December 2023.
+Jackson and Wojtowicz served on an interim basis until the November 2022 general election when voters elected them to serve the balance of the term of office for both seats.